explodecomputer/wits/mr/README.md

 		cd ~/wits
 		git pull

-Make sure that the QC'd phen file from the GWAS is available, i.e. run:
+Regenerate the QC'd phenotypes for the MR analysis.
+(Note, we will be using systolic blood pressure instead of hypertension here.
+This is because the method that we will use for MR, two stage least squares regression, is robust to continuous phenotypes but not binary phenotypes.)

-		cd ~/wits/gwas/scripts/
+		cd ~/wits/mr/scripts
 		R --no-save < qc.R

 Look at the GWAS results for BMI, CRP and hypertension.
 The top SNPs are going to be our 'instruments'.
 We used clumping to isolate a single SNP per peak.
 Run the following command to extract instruments for BMI and CRP: